-Where to Buy Lumber Near You
+Where to Buy Hardwood Lumber Near Me

-Where are the best places to buy lumber?
+Where are the best places to buy hardwood lumber?
 It’s tough to do much woodworking without wood.
 Keeping the following ﬁve sources in mind can save you money and expand your options while sometimes also uncovering some truly extraordinary material.
-Thinking outside the “big box” can save money while providing more and better choices for great lumber.
+Thinking outside the “big box” can save money while providing more and better choices for great hardwood lumber.

-Best Places to Shop for Lumber
+Best Places to Shop for Hardwood Lumber

 1. Woodworking Retail Stores